danmayer/coverband/README.md

   <a href="/CODE_OF_CONDUCT.md">Code of Conduct</a>
 </p>

-A gem to measure production code usage, showing a counter for the number of times each line of code that is executed.
+A gem to measure production code usage, showing a counter for the number of times each line of code is executed.
 Coverband allows easy configuration to collect and report on production code usage.
-It reports in the background via a thread or can be used as Rack middleware, or manually configured to meet any need.
+It reports in the background via a thread, can be used as Rack middleware, or can be manually configured to meet any need.

-**Note:** Coverband is not intended for test code coverage, for that we recommended using [SimpleCov](https://github.com/colszowka/simplecov).
+**Note:** Coverband is not intended for test code coverage; for that we recommend using [SimpleCov](https://github.com/colszowka/simplecov).

 ## Key Features

-The primary goal of Coverband is giving deep insight into your production runtime usage of your application code, while having the least impact on performance possible.
+The primary goal of Coverband is to give you deep insight into the production runtime usage of your application code, while having the least impact on performance possible.

 - Low performance overhead
 - Simple setup and configuration